bartacruz/fgatc/README.md

   and the AI ATC that you are tunned in will respond with something like

 > YOURCALLSIGN, Taxi to runway 28 and hold short
+* Celery task that creates AI Planes on demand.

 * Django admin app for configuration and administration of airports, aircrafts and AI traffic.

 * An interactive map (made with Leaflet), that shows current multiplayer and AI traffic.